marcilio/aws-reinvent2019-dataapi/README.md

 Contact AWS guru and Data API lover ___Marcilio Mendonca___ (marcilio@amazon.com) if you have any questions regarding this task.

-If you like this project please hit the like button, share with your friends, and spread the love for the Amazon Aurora Serverless Data API :)
+If you like this project please hit the like button, share with your friends, and spread the love for the Amazon Aurora Serverless and the Data API :)

-Good Luck!
+Have fun!